 Higher apprenticeships, also called level 4 or level 5 apprenticeships, are schemes designed for school leavers aged 18 or above.
 These schemes last between three to four years, in which an apprentice performs an important role in an industry-leading company.

-Higher apprentices work towards a Level 4 Competence Qualification, and a knowledge based qualification, (most probably a foundation degree, undergraduate degree or higher national diploma) in the field they are working in.
+Higher apprentices work towards a Level 4 Competence Qualification and a knowledge-based qualification — similar to a foundation degree, undergraduate degree or higher national diploma in the field they are working in.

-The minimum entry requirements for higher apprenticeships are two A levels, or an advanced apprenticeship in a relevant discipline.
-Click on the button below to see our vacancies for higher apprenticeships.
+The minimum entry requirements for higher apprenticeships are two A-Levels or an advanced apprenticeship in a relevant industry.

 If you are considering applying for a higher apprenticeship, check out our career options guide: Higher Apprenticeships.
 Our marvellous guide has advice, reviews and job vacancies for higher apprenticeship schemes.

 What is a degree apprenticeship?